An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Papa John'S Intl Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how PZZA stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Restaurants industry.
+We show how PZZA stock compares to 2,000+ US-based stocks, and to peers in the Accommodation and Food Services sector and Food Service Contractors industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Papa John's International, Inc. opened its doors in 1984 with one goal in mind: BETTER INGREDIENTS.
 BETTER PIZZA.
 Papa John's believes that using high quality ingredients leads to superior quality pizzas.
 Its original dough is made of only six ingredients and is fresh, never frozen.
 Papa John's tops its pizzas with real cheese made from mozzarella, pizza sauce made with vine-ripened tomatoes that go from vine to can in the same day and meat free of fillers.
 It was the first national pizza delivery chain to announce the removal of artificial flavors and synthetic colors from its entire food menu.
 Papa John's is headquartered in Louisville, Ky. and is the world's third largest pizza delivery company with 5,360 restaurants in 48 countries and territories as of September 27, 2020.